AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Tool_Overview/content.rst

 ======================
 This section contains compliance matrices with the guidance contained in section 12.2 of DO-178B.

+**Note:** in the following, we always use the term "verification tool" to indicate the software level of the tool following the DO-178B taxonomy.
+This term is equivalent to TQL5 for DO-178C.

 .. csv-table:: **Section 12.2**
    :delim: |
    :header: "Section", "Data", "Notes"